Things to know

 I used to emphasize these only in class, quizzes, and assignments, but then I realized it would help students study more and learn more if I created these webpages.
 I realized that at the end of the semester, too many students still had not learned essential concepts or facts.

-I created these study pages and now link to it, giving students easy opportunities to study whenever they can, which means they can learn better and possibly remember important facts and concepts long after the course is over.
+I created these study pages and now link to it, giving students easy opportunities to study whenever they can, which means more learning and "internalizing" of important facts and concepts long after the course is over.

 These are all short Q&As and cannot be expected to capture all nuances of terms and concepts, nor substitute for full college or graduate level learning.
 They are a starting place, not a final destination.
-See my article on scaffolding, layering, and learning (link below).
+See my article on scaffolding, layering, and learning and companion video (link below).
+Every person and student should strive to reach higher levels of learning and meet their potential, that means striving to understand beyond these initial levels.

 Layers of answers